The Lakeland Route

 The Minneapolis & Northland Railroad Company is a HO scale standard gauge short line railroad located in central Minnesota in late spring 1955.
-The railroad is an east-west bridge route connecting the GN on east end, CNW at the mid-point, and the MILW on the west end.
+The railroad is an east-west bridge route connecting the GN on east end, CNW at the mid-point, the MILW on the west end and the CGW on a branch line run to Randolph from Northfield.
 Towns of Midwest flavor, scratchbuilt buildings, all scenery complete, provide identity.
 Railroad equipment consists of 1st generation Alco’s EMD, and FM small switchers with company blue, orange, and white separating stripe paint scheme .
 And, rolling stock, some scratch built, with the M&N private name and herald.
 The railroad is based loosely on the Minneapolis, Northfield and Southern in design and operation.

 Crew lounge, refreshment area and restroom are all adjacent to the layout area.

 means that the link following will take you off the MINN-RAIL website.
 We have